rparrett/df-crash-miner/README.md

 cargo run --release crash --params=long_history_pocket.txt
 ```

 You should now be seeing complaints about an invalid params file.
-The program has set up another "df-crash-miner" directory in your user directory and is expecting to find that params file in there.
+The program has set up another `.df-crash-miner` directory in your user directory and is expecting to find that params file in there.

 ```
-cp df-crash-miner params/* ~/params/ cargo run --release crash --params=long_history_pocket.txt
+cp df-crash-miner params/* ~/.df-crash-miner/params/ cargo run --release crash --params=long_history_pocket.txt
 ```